Structural Integrity of Air Vehicles

 Fatigue and damage in aluminum/composite structures

-Current research focus areas are within fatigue and damage tolerance predictions under complex loading histories in integral aluminum structures and in joint techniques in hybrid composite-aluminum structures subject to simultaneous cyclic and thermally induced loading.
+Current research focus areas are within fatigue and damage tolerance predictions under complex loading histories in integral aluminum structures and in joint techniques in hybrid composite-aluminium structures subject to simultaneous cyclic and thermally induced loading.

 Materials characterization and mechanical testing are closely related to modeling of materials and failure mechanisms.
 Computer aided definition systems (CAD) are used in the development of useful and efficient computer aided engineering software (CAE).